burnerben32/bigchungusbot/README.md

 # bigchungusbot
-Discord bot that does stupid shit.
+Discord bot that does random stuff.

 If you want to help dev this bot then read the wiki.